Richard Sherman (American football): Tampa Bay Buccaneers

 On September 29, 2021, Sherman signed with the Tampa Bay Buccaneers on a one-year deal worth $2.25 million.

 In Week 7, against the Chicago Bears, Sherman served as the Defensive Backs Coach for the Buccaneers during the game and in practice that week due to Defensive Backs Coach Kevin Ross being ineligible due to COVID-19 protocols.
 During pregame warm-ups before the Week 10 game against the Washington Football Team, Sherman suffered a calf injury which caused him to miss the game and to be placed on injured reserve three days later.
-He was activated on December 10 in time for the team's Week 14 game against the Buffalo Bills, where Sherman recorded his only interception of the season off a pass thrown by Josh Allen in the Buccaneers' 33–27 overtime win.
+He was activated on December 10 in time for the team's Week 14 game against the Buffalo Bills, where Sherman recorded his only interception of the season off a pass thrown by Josh Allen in the Buccaneers' 33–27 overtime victory.
 He was placed back on injured reserve on January 11, 2022, with an Achilles injury, ending his season.
 Sherman finished the season playing in just five games with three starts, recording 11 tackles, a pass deflection, and an interception.